 A relation call expression specifies the invocation of a relation.
 A relation may be invoked from the when or where clause of another relation.
 The expression contains a list of argument expressions corresponding to the domains of the relation.
-The number and types of the arguments must match the number of domains and types of the root variables of the domains respectively.
+The number and types of the arguments must match the total number and types of the root variables of the domains.
+The arguments are ordered firstly by the order of the domains in the called relation, and then by the order of the patterns of each domain.